FailAcademy/learning/adp-london/_slides/week-01/02-introducing-postgres2.md

 - Write a query that returns all of the tags for a given Item.
 - Write a query that returns the number of Items in the database.
-- Write a query that returns the average number of Items which are tagged in your database.
+- Write a query that returns how many tags, on average, items have.
 - Write a query that returns all of the Items in your database sorted by most recently created.

 ---